spectral-discord/SuperCollider-StreamerContainer/README.md

 ### Start fresh

 Exiting emacs via `C-x C-c` will kill the stream/synth/etc and end your ttyd session.
-It should immediately reconnect, if you don't close the tab, and you'll have a fresh new session to play with.
+It should immediately reconnect, and you'll have a fresh new session to play with.

 ### Customization